springfuse/springfuse.github.com/_posts/2011-12-15-skip-jsf-validation-depending-on-action.md

 * a user should be able to navigate freely from one page to another without loosing the data entered in the input fields, even if the entered data is invalid, so that the user can come back to it later.

-* for certain actions (for example 'save' action) the validation should be enforced.
+* for certain actions, for example a 'save' action, the validation should be enforced.

 ## Requirements